Here are common questions about the Business Analyst web app.

 - In the Employment Infographics panel, how are the percentage of White Collar, Blue Collar and Other employment calculated?

-If you have a Level 1 ArcGIS membership, or an ArcGIS Public account, you can't login to the Business Analyst web app.
-To access it, you must have a Level 2 ArcGIS membership and be assigned a Business Analyst web app license by your Administrator.
+If you have a Viewer, Editor or Field Worker user type in your ArcGIS Organization, or an ArcGIS Public account, you can't login to the Business Analyst web app.
+To access it, you must have a Creator or GIS Professional user type in your ArcGIS Organization and be assigned a Business Analyst web app license by your Administrator.
 Learn more.

 There are a few countries for which there is no address coverage.
 The geocoding quality is a function of the degree of street-level address coverage in a country, knowledge of a country's address styles, and geocoding performance for addresses in that country.
 Countries for which there is no address coverage still provide admin place geocoding but don't provide street-level geocoding.
 For more information see Geocode coverage.